ghs2015/doc_sideslip/estimate_side_slip.md

 ## To-do:

 - [x] Select cornering (lat, lon) range and corresponding straight range.

 - [x] Generate tuned results.

 - [x] Plot.

 	- [x] jjjsteering angle

 - [x] save plots

 - [x] Statistically analyze.
 	- [x] Covariance
 		- fixed sideslip and steering angle.
 		- fixed sideslip and yaw rate.
 		- yaw rate and  steering angle

 - [x] test with more vehicles.

 - [x] Test with more road segments.
   - [x] Add road segment NO.2
   - [x] Plot two straight segments preceding and following the corners.

 - [x] plot additional variables
 	- [x] Add plots of roll, pitch.
 	- [x] Add plots of yaw rate bias estimation (yaw rate std).

 - [x] Draw assumptions about side-slip performance evaluation.

 - [ ] Analyze the reason of insignificant (returning) side-slip.
   - [x] interaction with decoded raw IMU yaw rate
   - [x] with roll, pitch
   - [ ] see raw roll rate and pitch rate??

-- [ ] Solutions?
+- [x] Solutions?

-  - [ ] Improve current algorithm?
+  - Improve current algorithm?

-  - [ ] Use a separate  yaw (or plus attitude) estimation based on short-term gyro outputs.
+  - Use a separate  yaw (or plus attitude) estimation based on short-term gyro outputs.

+  - There seems to be a 0.001 degree/second bias, which may cause inaccurate yaw estimation given no bias fix.
+Gyro bias estimation is required!

+- [x] Plots and statistics.

+  - [x] Add `diff_yaw_rate` to the correlation matrix.
+  - [x] Add mean calculation to `diff_yaw_rate`.
+  - [x] (optional) Plot correlations in a statistical way.
+  - [x] Need remove the bags which has incorrect IMU coefficient.
+  - [x] May add IMU-Vehicle rotation to gyro rates.
+  - [x] Need to re-factor the source code for efficiency?
+    - [x] dataframe operation?
+No need.
+    - [x] plotting, may need close?
+Done.

+- [ ] More observations.

+  - [ ] Correlation between azimuth and pitch, roll.
+Read some references.
+  - [ ] Correlation between yaw rate bias and other variables.